Do More on AWS With Timescale: 8 Services to Build Time-Series Apps Faster

 Apache Kafka is a popular real-time event streaming service used for a wide variety of data-intensive applications.
 You can write your own producers to insert generated data into Kafka topics and subsequently write consumers to subscribe to those topics to receive all newly generated data.

 The Kafka Connect framework enables you to easily stream data in and out of Kafka to and from other services and software using pre-written connectors.
 A popular connector is the JDBC connector which allows you to ingest data into PostgreSQL from a Kafka topic.
-Because each Timescale Cloud database is also a PostgreSQL database, you can use this JDBC sink to ingest data into Timescale Cloud.
+Because each Timescale database is also a PostgreSQL database, you can use this JDBC sink to ingest data into Timescale.

 Deploying and maintaining a Kafka cluster can be a monumental task requiring intimate knowledge of Kafka, Zookeeper, and various other tools like Kafka Connect.
-A good alternative is to use AWS Managed Service for Apache Kafka (or MSK for short).
-A feature of MSK is MSK Connect which allows you to deploy Kafka Connectors at scale.
+A good alternative is to use AWS Managed Service for Apache Kafka (or MSK for short), a feature of MSK is MSK Connect that allows you to deploy Kafka Connectors at scale.

 - [Blog Post] Ingesting Data from Apache Kafka to Timescale: A Timescale community member shares his advice for ingesting data from Apache Kafka into TimescaleDB.